jarrettv/Mini-V/docs/BuildGuide.md

 * Use an ultra flat surface for assembly of frame
 * Take a file or flattening stone to all mating surfaces, including all clips
+* Panel clips should be snapped in diagonally towards the extrusion

 ## Gather Hardware
 See [BOM](./docs/BOM) for Bill of Materials